 Completion of these courses by the end of the junior year enables students to take the MCAT and begin the application process prior to the senior year.
-Since the premedical requirements are under national review, the above list may change.
-Information about such changes will be available in the Pre-professional Advising Office at 100 Bay State Road, 4th Floor.
+Information about changes to the MCAT will be available in the Pre-Professional Advising Office at 100 Bay State Road, 4th Floor.

 The foreign language and general education coursework for the College of Arts & Sciences degree are satisfactory for all medical schools.
 In addition to the basic courses listed above, a number of medical schools may require one or more additional courses such as biochemistry or literature.
 Premedical studies do not constitute a major or a minor program.
 Premedical students must declare a major by the end of their sophomore year and are encouraged to pick an area (not necessarily science) in which they have a strong academic interest.